 Known for its vibrant country music scene and Southern hospitality, dog-friendly Nashville, TN should be your next destination for a weekend vacation.
-Fall is a great time to visit Music City; the cooler temperatures and autumnal foliage will have you out and about with your canine companion.
 Listen to live bands while sipping local craft brews, sample specialties like hot chicken and barbecue, walk along the Cumberland River, and learn more about the city’s history on a spooky ghost tour.
-Pack your bags and get ready for a fun-filled weekend with your four-legged friend in Nashville!
+Pack your bags for a fun-filled weekend with your four-legged friend in Music City!

 Posted by Erin Ballinger

 4 p.m.
 Bobby Hotel

 Check in to the pet-friendly Bobby Hotel, located just steps away from all of the action on Broadway (aka the Honky Tonk Highway) in Nashville’s bustling downtown.
 In the lobby, you’ll be greeted by the hotel’s rescue Dog-in-Residence, Zoe, if you're lucky.
 Pup bowls and beds can be delivered to your room by request.
 Bobby Hotel welcomes two pets of any size for an additional fee of $50 per pet, per stay.